Don’t Bother with Anything but Cloud Native Backup Solutions for OpenStack

 Multi-Tenancy and Self Service

 A typical cloud supports hundreds or thousands of tenants who deploy and manage their applications on an ad hoc basis.
-They have total autonomy (within a given role) to provision the resources they need as they need them, including VMs, network, and storage from their portal.
+They have total autonomy (within a given role) to provide the resources they need as they need them, including VMs, networks, and storage from their portal.

 Backup, recovery, and management shouldn’t be any different.
 Each tenant should be able to set the data protection policies that their applications require and manage data retention based on individual application SLAs.
 Rather than limiting these activities to backup experts (and watching the help desk tickets pile up in the process), OpenStack tenants should be able to log into Horizon and administer their own backup policies at their leisure.